In Twitter hack, Pentagon learns perils of social media exposure

 That large online profile carries unique risks for the military.

-"It’s their public face," said Ben FitzGerald at the Centre for a New American Security think tank.
+"It’s their public face," said Ben FitzGerald at the Center for a New American Security think tank.

 "So someone sitting in Baghdad isn't going to necessarily pick up the nuance that this is a non-military network and not a significant hack.
 So they're looking silly and they're looking weak."